 Her appeal extends well beyond the blues.
-For example, she and her husband, Grammy-winning guitarist Derek Trucks, were asked to join Wayne Shorter as Herbie Hancock's special guests at his Seven Decades Birthday Celebration at the Hollywood Bowl, scheduled for Sept.
+For example, she and her husband, Grammy-winning guitarist Derek Trucks Band, were asked to join Wayne Shorter as Herbie Hancock's special guests at his Seven Decades Birthday Celebration at the Hollywood Bowl, scheduled for Sept.
 1, 2010.
 Moreover, this spring she was the only female artist included in the Experience Jimi Hendrix tour, and her electrifying performance of three songs at the Rock and Roll Hall of Fame Tribute to Janis Joplin earned her a standing ovation.

 Indeed, her powerful voicecombined with her soulful and nuanced phrasinginvite comparisons to Joplin, Bonnie Raitt and Bonnie Bramlett, but as with any serious artist, she clearly has her own unique voice.
 Her guitar playing has proved to be an ideal adjunct to her ample vocal gifts.
 Her playing has an assertive attack quality that is reminiscent of a bygone blues era and is especially effective when doing Chicago-style blues.

 For the past decade she and her husband have led separate bands, maintained separate musical identities, and kept up a grueling tour schedule.
 Collaborations were limited and complicated by contractual constraints, but the 2010 launch of the Derek Trucks and Susan Tedeschi Band brings together two of the hottest performers on the contemporary music scene.

 - BB King and Les Paul

 - The New Band